 Therapy of Ichthyosis Vulgaris

 There is no total cure for ichthyosis.
 Morbidity reduction and complication prevention are the goals of pharmacotherapy in this condition.
 The defective integumentary barrier in this condition allows allergens access beyond the epidermis to come into contact with the antigen-presenting cells.
 Hence, an important prophylactic approach would be to restore the barrier function of the skin using emollients and Moisturizers.

-Moisturizers are very beneficial in patients suffering from ichthyosis vulgaris and atopic dermatitis.
+Moisturizers are very beneficial for patients suffering from ichthyosis vulgaris and atopic dermatitis.